tfabris/BC-250/README.md

 |:-------------------------------------------------------:|:---------------------------------------------------------------------:|

+### Fan speed:

+I'm using a "Be Quiet!" brand Silent Wings Pro 120mm fan to keep the processor cool, combined with unfolding the heat sink fins with the scooper tool.
+This fan has a switch that lets you choose between M, HS, and UHS fan speeds (M is lowest, HS is middle, and UHS is highest).
+This switch is an overall speed control, and the BIOS fan speed settings are a percentage of that overall speed setting.

+The BC-250 will automatically throttle the GPU if it gets hotter than 85°c.
+It should theoretically top out at that temperature and not go much beyond that, even under full load.
+If you set the fan to a higher setting, it will be noisy on graphics-heavy games, but you'll get faster FPS because it can keep the chip cooler.
+Under full load, the M setting is very quiet and the HS setting is quite noisy.
+I measured a difference of about 12 FPS in FurMark tests, between the M and the HS settings.
+I'm leaving mine on HS for now.

 ### RAM Cooling

 The back side of the BC-250's board contains its RAM chips underneath a flat aluminum plate.
 To ensure that the RAM stays cool, I have used thermal adhesive to attach a large heat sink to that area of the aluminum plate.
 Note that before gluing the heat sink into place, I drilled holes in the heat sink where it would have covered up access to the mounting screws.
 It's important not to lose access to those screws.

   | ![](Photos/BC-250%20With%20Heatsink.jpg) |
   |:----------------------------------------:|

+### Replacing Thermal Pads

+There is a lot of discussion about replacing the thermal pads on the BC-250.
+Folks suggest using a piece of 0.25mm thick PTM7950 thermal pad on the central processor.
+I did this for mine, and for a brief, shining moment, it resulted in a very slight increase in FPS at the 85°c thermal throttle point.
+I measured about a 4% increase in FurMark, increasing the frame rate from about 109 FPS to about 114 FPS.

+This tiny increase might not be worth the effort.
+It's a messy, tedious, difficult job, the materials are needlessly expensive, and you run the risk of damaging the board.
+This video shows the procedure, and they make a good case for *not* doing this procedure, and just leaving the thermal pads as-is: https://youtu.be/FJapqZSdt6I

+If you're going to do this, don't just buy the PTM7950, which is only useful on the main CPU.
+You also need thermal putty, such as Upsiren UTP-8 or UTP-X. There are many components with various thick blobs of thermal putty on them, and some of it peels up as you're removing the heat sinks.
+This putty might also need replacing, and the thin sheets of PTM7950 are not nearly thick or plentiful enough to fill the gaps between these components and the heat sink.
+Make sure you get enough of the stuff, it comes in the tiniest little jar: when it arrived, I thought they'd sent me the wrong size.
+I would say the 50g size would be maybe barely enough, and the 100g size would give you extra just in case.

+At first I had done just the PTM7950 on the CPU, but then, I worried that I was going to fry the other components if I didn't get in there and replace their putty too.
+So I got the UTP-X thermal putty and redid the entire thing, replacing the original putty in all the other spots on the board as well as re-replacing the PTM7950 on the CPU.
+(Every time you peel off the heatsink, you must replace the thermal pad on the CPU, since the pad crumbles.)

+The worst part is: My frame rate went back down again after replacing the putty.
+Replacing the putty on all the secondary components erased the gains I'd made by replacing the CPU's pad with PTM7950.
+I'm not sure why it got worse after replacing the putty.
+So, after having done it, I agree with the person in the video: Leave the thermal pads alone, don't bother to replace them unless you're completely changing out the heat sink.

 ### SSD Storage